 Note: Try using raisins instead of sugar to increase the alcohol content.
 Raisins help to get a full-bodied wine with better taste and mouthfeel.

-1. Red Grape wine (ideal for high tannins and phenolic wines with a full body and bouquet of flavors) Use a 28-day traditional fermentation process for best results.
+Ideal for high tannins and phenolic wines with a full body and bouquet of flavors.
+Use a 28-day traditional fermentation process for best results.
 Bangalore blue and other indigenous grapes from India that are black, sour, with seed and having a thick skin are ideal for homemade red wine.

-2. Dry wine (white wines and sparkling wines from Table Grapes (green).
+(white wines and cider wines from Table Grapes (green).
 Adding a bit of potassium sorbate/stabilizer will help you achieve the traditional sweet).
 If you are using India Grapes without seed, then use a blender to juice out the grapes otherwise grapes need to be put in a large bag and juiced out.